Training for an international jewellery manufacturer and retailer

 Click below to download this client story as a pdf.download pdf

-The rapidly growing hand-finished jewellery designer, manufacturer and retailer is implementing Microsoft’s Dynamics AX 2012 ERP system to facilitate its ambitious expansion plans.
+The rapidly growing hand-finished jewellery designer, manufacturer and retailer implemented Microsoft’s Dynamics AX 2012 ERP system to facilitate its ambitious expansion plans.
 The company, which boasts its high quality jewellery at affordable prices, is building three more production facilities in Thailand by 2020, adding around 10,000 employees to its existing 18,500 strong global workforce.

-Dynamics AX 2012 will be embedded across the group’s manufacturing, core and retail operations, encompassing finance, procurement, logistics, warehousing, supply chain and point of sale.
+Dynamics AX 2012 was embedded across the group’s manufacturing, core and retail operations, encompassing finance, procurement, logistics, warehousing, supply chain and point of sale.
 Recognising that effective end-user training on the system would be critical, PANDORA’s project team opted for a partnership approach, outsourcing the development of the programme to a specialist consultancy – Optimum, with its own super users delivering most of the courses.

 Mikkel Lysgaard Manufacturing AX project manager

 Based on its reputation as a global Microsoft Dynamics training provider, Optimum was appointed to fill the gap in PANDORA’s expertise and resources by designing and producing all the training courses and reference materials, including trainer packs for the super users.

 Mikkel Lysgaard, PANDORA’s manufacturing AX project manager, said: “Optimum was really good at establishing our needs, checking all the technical documents and then transforming all that information into easily understandable, very usable training guides.”

 Given the scale of the project, knowledge transfer was carried out by six Optimum consultants over two weeks at PANDORA’s Gemopolis production facility in Bangkok.
 Optimum scoped out the training needs and produced a detailed role-based plan, identifying who needed training in what, when and how.